jamespeterschinner/async_v20/doc/source/datetimes.rst

 of serializing to the correct JSON format OANDA expects.

 .. note::
-    This method is not part of the public API, it is documented here to give you understanding of how async_v20 parses datetime like arguments into JSON that meets OANDA's specification
+    This method is not part of the public API, it is documented here to give you an understanding of how async_v20 parses datetime like arguments into JSON that meets OANDA's specification

 **Example**